 Partners

 Trust Montana is a non-profit 501©3 organization and receives private and federal grant funding to support development of new projects and general operations.
-Trust Montana has a small staff and a statewide board of directors with expertise in housing, finance, farming, and law.
+Trust Montana has a small staff and a statewide board of directors with expertise in housing, finance, and law.
 We are always happy to accept tax-deductible donations to support our work.

 Our work has been supported by the following funders: